khalid-naami/khalid-naami.github.io/blog/2026-06-05-trump-agrees-to-talk-with-irans-new-leaders.md

 ---

-*To monitor the impact of diplomatic developments, regional ceasefire prospects, and U.S.-Israel strategic divisions on options volatility, volatility surfaces, and macro assets, access the data feeds at [Dashboard Options](https://dashboardoptions.com/).
-To hedge against systemic geopolitical inflation and currency degradation during structural shifts, explore physical precious metals with [Augusta Precious Metals](https://eurodongold.com).*
+*To monitor the impact of diplomatic developments, regional ceasefire prospects, and U.S.-Israel strategic divisions on options volatility, volatility surfaces, and macro assets, access the data feeds at [Dashboard Options](https://dashboardoptions.com/).*